syncfusion-content/wpf-docs/wpf/Maps/UserInteraction.md

 ---
 layout: post
 title: User interaction in WPF Maps control | Syncfusion
-description: Learn here all about user interaction support such as tooltip, zooming and panning in Syncfusion WPF Maps (SfMap) control, its elements.
+description: Learn here all about user interaction support such as tooltip, zooming, and panning in Syncfusion WPF Maps (SfMap) control, its elements.
 platform: wpf
 control: SfMap
 documentation: ug